Eating a high fiber diet is your key to preventing future outbreaks of diverticulitis

 - Men ages 14-50: 38 grams

 - Men age 51 and older: 30 grams

 - Girls ages 9-18: 26 grams

 - Women age 51 and older: 21 grams

 - Breastfeeding women: 29 grams

-As you begin to make your transition to a high fiber diet, please note that fiber should be increased in the diet gradually.
+As you begin to make your transition to a high fiber diet for diverticulosis, please note that fiber should be increased in the diet gradually.
 If fiber intake increases suddenly, abdominal pain, gas, and diarrhea may result.
 The nutritional guidelines we follow allow for five grams or more fiber per serving.
 Also, it is best to increase the fiber gradually.
 Increasing it too quickly can cause abdominal gas and diarrhea.
 So, add just a few grams at a time to allow the intestinal tract to adjust.
 While increasing your fiber intake, be sure to increase your water consumption.
 As a good rule of thumb, if you are not already drinking over 6 glasses of liquid a day, drink at least 2 more glasses of water a day when you increase your fiber intake.

 As a precaution, you may want to avoid eating certain foods that may aggravate your condition.
 A full list of foods to avoid for diverticulitis can be found on this page.